miklosme/papers/src/app/home.md

+# Daily Digest (April 30, 2025)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's start with a game-changer for swarm robotics: [GenGrid](https://papers.miklos.dev/2504.20071), an open-source platform that's revolutionizing how we conduct swarm experiments.
+This modular marvel uses light-based communication to mimic ant pheromones, opening up a world of possibilities for collective behavior studies.

+But wait, there's more!
+Ever felt like your LLM was losing the plot in long documents?
+Enter [Refiner](https://papers.miklos.dev/2406.11357), the superhero of content restructuring.
+This clever system extracts and reorganizes key information, helping LLMs stay focused and deliver more accurate answers.
+It's like giving your AI a pair of reading glasses and a highlighter!

+Speaking of AI assistance, prepare to have your mind blown by [ResearchCodeAgent](https://papers.miklos.dev/2504.20117).
+This multi-agent system is turning research papers into working code faster than you can say "implementation."
+It's not just a time-saver; it's a potential revolution in how we translate academic ideas into practical applications.

+For the visual learners out there, [VideoMultiAgents](https://papers.miklos.dev/2504.20091) is pushing the boundaries of video question answering.
+By combining specialized agents for vision, scene analysis, and text processing, this framework is achieving state-of-the-art results in understanding video content.
+It's like having a team of experts watching and analyzing every frame!

+Efficiency is the name of the game in multi-agent reinforcement learning, and [a new approach to inter-agent coupling](https://papers.miklos.dev/2504.20927) is making waves.
+By cleverly decomposing complex problems, this method is reducing sample complexity and computational demands.
+It's the secret sauce for scaling up multi-agent systems without breaking the bank.

+Ever wondered how AI and humans can best work together?
+A [fascinating simulation study](https://papers.miklos.dev/2504.20903) reveals that task structure, not industry context, is the key to effective collaboration.
+It turns out that sometimes even a "hallucinatory" AI can be helpful – who knew?

+For those navigating tight spaces, a [novel opinion-driven framework](https://papers.miklos.dev/2504.20947) is helping robots coordinate without explicit communication.
+It's like a high-tech game of "you go first, no you go first" that actually works!

+Last but not least, [STRUC-MAS](https://papers.miklos.dev/2504.20368) is showing how shared knowledge can supercharge LLM agent accuracy in medical diagnostics.
+By learning and leveraging global structures, these agents are achieving better performance in predicting acute kidney injuries.
+It's a powerful reminder that sometimes, the whole really is greater than the sum of its parts.

+That's all for today, folks!
+Keep pushing those boundaries and remember: in the world of AI research, today's wild idea could be tomorrow's breakthrough.
+Stay curious!

 # Daily Digest (April 29, 2025)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's start with a game-changer in the world of fact-checking.